 I particularly loved the Sapot and the Patak as well as the Sawa.
 You really need to see these masterpieces.
 The hike was very beginner-friendly and worth the time!

 After the hike, we went for an hour ride to one of Rizal’s lovely attractions: the Daranak Falls.
-The falls was small and had a relaxing ambiance about it.
+The falls were small and had a relaxing ambiance about it.

 We thoroughly enjoyed the fall massage and refreshing dip we had after the hike.